Skip to content

 Getting Your PC to Start Again: Using Startup Repair

-Startup Repair is a Windows tool that helps fix problems stopping your PC from starting up correctly.
+Startup Repair is a built-in Windows tool designed to fix common problems that prevent your PC from starting up properly.

 Step 1Getting to the Windows Recovery Environment (WinRE)

-The Windows Recovery Environment, or WinRE, is where you’ll find Startup Repair and other tools to fix your PC.
+The Windows Recovery Environment, often called WinRE, is a special starting area with tools to fix your PC, including Startup Repair.

 Method 1Getting to WinRE from inside Windows